-I like prewar 0 gauge tin plate mainly.
+I like pre war lionel o gauge train engines, tin plate mainly.
 So I built this layout for my Great Northern Railway trains.
 It is based on the 1956 Marx Rocky Mountain Express set and modified to represent the Glacier National Park area.

 Most everything is from 1939 into the WWII era when tin toys stopped being produced.
 All the buildings are card board or wood.

 The trains are custom painted Marx plus a set of wooden kit passenger cars that look like the trains GNR operated circa 1939.
 It is on a 71” x 40” coffee table.